blacklabel/highcharts-fundamentals/README.md

 ## Process
-Whenever some task is ready, prepare a PR with a working demo on a separate branch, create a PR and assign the appropriate trainer for the review, to be informed when the task is completed and ready for review.
+Whenever some task is ready, prepare a PR with a working demo on a separate branch and assign the appropriate trainer for the review, to be informed when the task is completed and ready for feedback.
 The branch should be named with the name of the task set folder and the task name, e.g.:
 `highcharts/00-initial-chart` or `highcharts-gantt/02-journeys-visualization`.
 The PR name should be the same as the branch name.